syntevo/docs/src/SmartGit/Manual/Integrations/AI.md

 ## Commit Message Generation

-SmartGit can leverage AI to generate or otherwise analyze commit messages based on your working tree modifications or staged changes.
+SmartGit utilizes AI-powered Large Language Models (LLMs) to generate or analyze commit messages based on your working tree modifications or staged changes.
 This involves transmitting the complete `git diff` (or `git diff --cached`) to an AI service.
 Once enabled, you'll find an AI button with a drop-down menu in the [Commit View](../GUI/Commit-View.md).
 This menu lists all configured AI services, indicating the currently active one.